-- If you feel the student is in immediate danger, contact Public Safety at 386-822-7300. - Call us during regular business hours to consult with a Licensed mental health provider - Participate in Kognito interactive online simulation to help with ways to support students in need. - Encourage the student to call us and make an appointment, sharing with them some of the information on this handout.
-You could even have the student call while you are with them, if that would make them more comfortable. - Walk the student to the Student Counseling Services. - Fill out an incident report online: stetson.edu/reportit - If a student is having a mental health crisis after-hours, contact Public Safety and ask to speak to the oncall counselor.
+- If you feel the student is in immediate danger, call 911 and contact Public Safety at 386-822-7300. - Fill out an incident report online: stetson.edu/reportit - If a student is having a mental health crisis, encourage them to call 386-822-8740 to be connected to the Volusia County Crisis Response Team. - o If they are having thoughts of harming themselves or others, they should select option 1. - o For all other mental health needs, they should select option 7. - Encourage the student to call us and make an appointment, sharing with them some of the information on this handout.
+You could even have the student call while you are with them, if that would make them more comfortable. - Walk the student to Student Counseling Services. - Call us during regular business hours to consult with a Licensed mental health provider. - Participate in Kognito At Risk Suicide Prevention Training to help with ways to support students in need.